Karapuzow/rsschool-cv/README.md

 ### C#, .Net
 ### Git,GitHub

-## **
-Example of a task and code**:
+## ** Example of a task and code **:
-### В этом задании я находил минимальное количество купюр, которыми можно разменять заданную сумму. В процессе решения я использовал циклы, работал с массивом и выводом информации на экран.
+### In this task, I found the minimum number of bills that can be exchanged for a given amount.
+In the process of solving, I used loops, worked with an array and output information to the screen.
 ### using System;

 namespace Task